Igniting the Spark for Carp

 After getting the essentials, everything else is a nice bonus to have.
 I started off very basic with what I could afford, and I continue to collect more each year.
 There is a lot of really unique equipment out there, especially from Europe, where carp is the most popular species.
 More and more of this gear is becoming available in Canada as interest grows.

 I enjoy focusing on carp during the spring months, and this year invited some friends along to experience it for the first time.
 My friend and fellow writer, Justin Hoffman, joined us for a Lake Ontario carp adventure last month.
-Carp fishing is typically done from shore, as set lines are used with presentations sitting on bottom where these fish are known to feed.
-It’s an enjoyable and social way to fish as we typically bring along camp chairs, snacks, snacks—oh, and snacks.
+Carp fishing is typically done from shore, as set lines are used with presentations sitting on the bottom where these fish are known to feed.
+It’s an enjoyable and social way to fish as we typically bring along camp chairs, snacks, and snacks—oh, and snacks.
 Ha, ha!

 It’s fun chatting away while waiting for a bite, but everything changes in an instant the moment someone’s line goes screaming with a carp on.
 Depending on the way the fish decides to run, sometimes it means clearing other lines out of the way.
 It’s fun with a group and really becomes teamwork in the heat of the moment.
 Justin is certainly no stranger to multispecies fishing, but he was blown away at the power of these fish and was quickly converted to the carp side!